 Retaining Wall Cost Guide: Average UK Prices 2026

-- The average cost of constructing a retaining wall is between £200 and £450 per square metre, depending on the amount of work and the complexity of the job.
+- Retaining wall installation typically costs between £200 and £450 per m², depending on the size, materials and complexity of the project.

 Retaining walls in your garden stop soil erosion and hold back soil on sloping land so it doesn’t collapse and slide down to the ground below.
 They also help you level out the soil and make better use of the available space.